Evaluating Efficiency and Novelty of LLM-Generated Code for Graph Analysis: Experimental Results

 \subsubsection{Ready-To-Use (RTU) Capability}

+This parameter is defined based on three important properties that generated code should have from a user's perspective:

-A model is deemed RTU for a given algorithm if it generates code that meets all of the following requirements: \begin{itemize} \item \textbf{Compilability:} The submitted code must compile successfully without any manual modifications. \item \textbf{Correctness:} The code must pass our complete suite of predefined test cases. \item \textbf{Timeliness:} The implementation must execute within an acceptable runtime threshold, ensuring practical usability. \end{itemize} Table \ref{tab:rtu_percentage} reports the RTU rate for each model across the six target graph problems.
-Results indicate that Claude Sonnet 4 Extended achieves the highest RTU score, successfully generating fully compilable, correct, and timely code for 83\% of the algorithmic tasks.
+\begin{itemize} \item \textbf{Compilability:} The code must compile successfully without any manual modifications. \item \textbf{Correctness:} The code must pass all test cases in our comprehensive suite, which includes different types of graphs. \item \textbf{Timeliness:} The implementation must run within an acceptable runtime threshold, ensuring practical usability. \end{itemize} If the generated code does not meet any of these criteria or even fails in a single test case, it is not considered an RTU.

+Table \ref{tab:rtu_percentage} reports the RTU rate for each model in the six target graph problems.
+The results indicate that Claude Sonnet 4 Extended achieves the highest RTU score, successfully generating fully compilable, correct, and timely code for 83\% of the algorithmic tasks.